ArekMamala/FinalYearProject/README.md

 * in each workout 3 types ;Beginner Intermediate Pro
 * Explination for each workout in relation to boxing
 * After workout test puch per minute

+## Enable angular with firebase
+* npm install firebase @angular/fire --save

+##### Run this if you have any errors with .json file types
+"NB"

+found 2 high severity vulnerabilities run `npm audit fix` to fix them, or `npm audit` for details